Argentine passport: Issuance

 In accordance with Presidential Decree 2015–66, in order to get an Argentine passport, a person must go to the nearest civil registry office and present his/her national identity document, birth certificate and a proof of marital status (unless single).
 If the person is an Argentine citizen by naturalisation rather than by birth, a citizenship certificate (carta de ciudadanía) must also be presented.
 Citizens under the age of 18 may get a passport only with parental authorization.
 Argentines living outside the country must follow the same procedure at an Argentine embassy or consulate.

+It can be ordinary or provisional, or in special cases, diplomatic or service-related.

 Since January 2011, Argentine passport are valid for 10 years.
 Beforehand, they were valid only for 5-year periods.

-Passports are not issued to persons who are under arrest because of criminal offenses, or to those labeled 'dangerous' as per the South American Police Agreement of 1920.
+Argentine citizens are generally entitled to a regular passport for Argentines, except in circumstances including an outstanding judicial arrest/capture order or being declared in absentia in a criminal proceeding, certain judicially imposed restrictions on freedom of movement, or a judicial prohibition on passport issuance or leaving the country.

 Time of processing

 Processing time for an Argentine "Regular" passport is usually 15 days, but one can be issued in 96 hours by using the Express service if paying ARS 150.000.
 Or from 2 to 6 hours, if ARS 250.000.